 Main Subheading: Understanding the Basics of a Stress-Strain Curve

 The stress-strain curve is a graphical representation of a material's response to an applied force.
 It plots stress (force per unit area) on the y-axis against strain (deformation per unit length) on the x-axis.
-This curve provides valuable information about a material's mechanical properties, including its stiffness, strength, ductility, and toughness.
+Which means this curve provides valuable information about a material's mechanical properties, including its stiffness, strength, ductility, and toughness.
 In essence, it tells us how a material will behave when subjected to different levels of force.

 Comprehensive Overview: Delving Deeper into the Stress-Strain Curve